Fordje LogoFordje

 Two Decades of Increased Build Costs

-Below we’ll dive into the make-up of these added costs, bringing clarity to the actual portions of an average single-family build that are driving costs sky-high.
+It seems that every year purchasing a single-family home gets further out of reach.
+You've likely felt the pain.
+Below we'll dive into the make-up of these added costs, bringing clarity to the actual portions of an average single-family build that are driving costs sky-high.

 Background